clamsproject/aapb-annotations/january-slates/readme.md

 ## Annotation Guidelines: Transcribing/Closed Captioning
 For a quick overview of [slate types](https://docs.google.com/document/d/1Xf43EpVzQbIOB-7KTadEyU3eam9xIvLlSGkjy4Ff2v4/edit) please see this.
 The verbal guidelines for this project were to annotate as a superinterval/superset times the slate appeared, and details about its appearance.

 ### Preparation
 A google sheet must be prepared to annotate the below columns.
-Multiple videos must be prepared to be opened for annotation.
+A set of video videos must be prepared to be opened for annotation, preferably openable in mass in a video viewer that has some fraction of a second denomination.

 ### Process of Annotating
 Per column:
 * `GUID` - the AAPB id for that video e.g. "cpb-aacip-81-881jx33t".
-> [!note]
+    > [!Note]
     > CPB is the [Corporation for Public Broadcasting](https://cpb.org/faq#1-1:~:text=Public%20Broadcasting%20(CPB)%3F-,CPB,-is%20a%20private).
     > "aacip" is likely a collection name (unverified).
     > The first number seems to be series number.
 Eg. 81 is "Woman", and "29" is both Prime Time Wisconsin" and "Wisconsin Week".
     > The final number which includes letters is the unique guid number.
 * `Series/Group` - what tv series or group this video belongs to.
 * `Slate Start` - When the slate starts appearing.
 (See Decisions).
 Format likely "hr:mn:se:fr" out of 30 fps.
 * `Slate End` - When the slate stops being shown on screen.
 (See Decisions)